 Denunciation of Russian warfare continues to mount, with accusations of war crimes being declared against Russian President Vladimir Putin.
 At the Prime Minister's Questions, United Kingdom’s Boris Johnson said bombing innocent civilians “already fully qualifies as a war crime” and to this same end, Linda Thomas-Greenfield, the US ambassador to the United Nations, said “We stand together in holding Russia accountable for its violations of international law”.
 With this in mind, and with 39 nations calling for an inquiry to be opened, it would seem like a clear-cut case.
 However, this is without significant complication.

 The bar of evidence is high for cases of war crimes, as Alex Whiting says:

 “they’re particularly challenging cases to bring because of the intent requirement.
 You have to prove the accused intended to target civilians or to use disproportionate force, and that’s often hard”.

 This is complicated further by the increasingly blurred lines between civilians and fighters.
-In the ICC announcement, Khan stated that he was opening an investigation into allegations of war crimes in Ukraine “by any person” from November 2013, raising questions of Ukrainian conduct or how Allied forces may be held accountable should they deploy troops to the conflict.
+In the ICC announcement, Khan stated that he was opening an investigation into allegations of war crimes in Ukraine “by any person” from November 2013, raising questions about Ukrainian conduct or how Allied forces may be held accountable should they deploy troops to the conflict.